BestTimesToVisit.com Logo

 transport

-Book your safari jeep tours in advance, especially during peak season (December to April).
-You can often arrange this through your hotel or a reputable tour operator in Tissamaharama.
-Opt for an early morning or late afternoon safari for the best chances of spotting wildlife and avoiding the midday heat.
+Book your safari jeep in advance, especially during peak season (December to April).
+You can often arrange this through your accommodation or reputable tour operators.
+Consider a private jeep for more flexibility and a personalized experience, but be prepared for slightly higher costs.

 food